michaelnoguera/pacdb/README.txt

 To reproduce, create an instance, SSH, and then run these commands:

+# If you are using an r6615 cloudlab machine, by default the root filesystem only uses
+# 63GB of a 1TB SSD.
+These steps resize the root filesystem to use the remaining space.
+# Do not blindly copy and paste if you are not using an r6615 cloudlab machine.

+#sudo apt-get install cloud-utils
+#sudo growpart /dev/nvme0n1 3
+#sudo partprobe /dev/nvme0n1
+#sudo resize2fs /dev/nvme0n1p3

 # Install uv for python
 curl -LsSf https://astral.sh/uv/install.sh | sh
 source $HOME/.local/bin/env